Indian rupee: Convertibility

 RBI also exercises a system of capital controls in addition to (through active trading) in currency markets.
 On the current account, there are no currency-conversion restrictions hindering buying or selling foreign exchange (although trade barriers exist).
-On the capital account, foreign institutional investors have concerning convertibility to bring money into and out of the country and buy securities (subject to quantitative restrictions).
+On the capital account, foreign institutional investors face restrictions on convertibility when bring money into/out of the country and buying securities (subject to quantitative restrictions).
 Local firms can take capital out of the country to expand globally.
 However, local households are restricted in their ability to diversify globally.
 Because of the expansion of the current and capital accounts, India is increasingly moving towards full de facto convertibility.

-There is some confusion regarding the interchange of the currency with gold, but the system that India follows is that money cannot be exchanged for gold under any circumstances due to gold's lack of liquidity; therefore, money cannot be changed into gold by the RBI.
+There is some confusion regarding the interchange of the currency with gold, but the system that India follows is that money cannot be exchanged for gold under any circumstances due to gold's lack of liquidity; therefore, money cannot be converted into gold by the RBI.
 India follows the same principle as Great Britain and the US.

 Reserve Bank of India clarifies its position regarding the promissory clause printed on each banknote:

 "As per Section 26 of Reserve Bank of India Act, 1934, the Bank is liable to pay the value of banknote.
 This is payable on demand by RBI, being the issuer.
 The Bank's obligation to pay the value of banknote does not arise out of a contract but out of statutory provisions.
 The promissory clause printed on the banknotes i.e., "I promise to pay the bearer an amount of X" is a statement that means that the banknote is a legal tender for X amount.
 The obligation on the part of the Bank is to exchange a banknote for coins of an equivalent amount."